How to Overcome Brain Fog

 Gamma oryzanol might promote restful sleep and mood relaxation.
 It has been shown to raise neurotransmitter levels in the central nervous system, thereby improving brain function.

-Taking phosphatidylserine could improve some of the symptoms of Alzheimer's disease and dementia since it is part of the cell structure and is critical in maintaining cell function, especially in the brain.
+Taking phosphatidylserine could improve some of the symptoms of brain issues since it is part of the cell structure and is critical in maintaining cell function, especially in the brain.

 In fact, it is an essential chemical with widespread functions throughout the body.
-Additionally, phosphatidylserine helps improve attention, thinking skills, impulse control, and hyperactivity in children and adolescents with ADHD.
+Additionally, phosphatidylserine helps improve attention, thinking skills, impulse control, and hyperactivity in children and adolescents.

 Inositol helps produce healthy cells in the bone marrow and promotes the health of cell membranes or myelin sheaths.
 It is also important for hair growth and affects the nervous system and fat metabolism.
 As a curious fact, inositol was once considered just another member of the vitamin B complex.

-Researcher data shows that soy lecithin may help improve brain function and may prevent dementia.
+Researcher data shows that soy lecithin may help improve brain function.
 It might also help improve liver function and reduce the risk of gallstones.
 Soy lecithin is made up of phosphatidylcholine, and another of its benefits is that it improves memory and learning ability.

 L-carnitine L-tartrate is an amino acid that can cross the blood-brain barrier or “BBB” and helps regulate the level of neurotransmitters in the brain.
-Among the functions that L-carnitine L-tartrate exerts, we have that it helps improve brain function and dementia.
+Among the functions that L-carnitine L-tartrate exerts, we have that it helps improve brain function.
 It also has a vital role in the production of acetylcholine.

 Vitamin C, or calcium ascorbate, has a long history of use as a natural antioxidant.
 It plays an important role in the body as it helps protect your body's cells from damage and maintains the health of skin, bones, teeth, cartilage, and blood vessels.
 It also helps regulate body temperature and hormone production.